 Section 2.
 Reimbursement of Personal Property Loss or Damage.
-The City agrees to reimburse up to a maximum of \$50.00 (fifty dollars) toward repair or replacement of personal wrist watches damaged or destroyed while in the performance of duties, excluding fire scenes, limited to one occurrence per eligible person during the life of this agreement.
+The City agrees to reimburse up to a maximum of \$40.00 (forty dollars) toward repair or replacement of personal wrist watches damaged or destroyed while in the performance of duties, limited to one occurrence per eligible person during the life of this agreement.

-The City agrees to reimburse up to a maximum of \$200.00 (two hundred dollars) toward repair or replacement of personal prescription eye glasses damaged or destroyed while in the performance of duties, limited to one occurrence per eligible person during the life of this agreement.
+The City agrees to reimburse up to a maximum of \$125.00 (one hundred twenty five dollars) toward repair or replacement of personal prescription eye glasses damaged or destroyed while in the performance of duties, limited to one occurrence per eligible person during the life of this agreement.